 Aerial view of white roofed homes and streets forming circular patterns.

-Researchers are developing new strategies to cool buildings, cities, and the planet by making roofs, pavements, and cars cooler in the sun.
+Researchers are developing new strategies to cool buildings and cities by making roofs, pavements, and cars cooler in the sun.

 Interior view of an energy management laboratory with yellow and grey machinery.